-UNDERSTANDING THREATS USING SOCIAL NETWORK ANALYSIS (SNA)
+UNDERSTANDING THREATS AND CRIMINAL NETWORKS USING SOCIAL NETWORK ANALYSIS (SNA)

 Course Description: A fundamental understanding of Social Network Analysis (SNA) provides analysts a quantitative approach to analyzing a threat network.
 This approach complements qualitative methodologies such as link and nodal analysis.
 The students will be introduced to centrality measures and the associated calculations required to process large volumes of data.
-They will apply the understanding of centrality measures to develop a comprehensive assessment of a threat network.
+They will apply the understanding of centrality measures to develop a comprehensive assessment to a threat network.
 This knowledge can be utilized to drive targeting priorities based on desired effects.
-The students will participate in multiple individual and group practical applications modeled on real world threat networks.
-Each student will have the opportunity to practice their briefing skills.
+The students will participate in multiple individual and group practical applications modeled on real world threats and criminal networks.
+Each student will have to the opportunity to practice their briefing skills.